andrenho/newlang/README.md

 - small footprint
 - a single executable/DLL

-But, contrary to Lua, it also features:
+It copies from other languages:

-- more features
+- more features (like Python / Ruby)
-- shorter syntax (less typing)
+- shorter syntax (less typing - like C)
-- a more extensive standard library
+- a more extensive standard library (like Python / Ruby)
-- a JIT engine
+- a JIT engine (like LuaJIT)
-- ability to distribute binaries
+- ability to distribute binaries (like Java)
+- Rust-like case and enum

+It also innovates in that:

+- generates executables

-Example syntax:
+## Example syntax:

 ```
 fn fib(n: int) {